nushell/nushell.github.io/commands/docs/view_span.md

 title: view span
 categories: |
   debug
-version: 0.76.0
+version: 0.77.0
 debug: |
-  View the contents of a span
+  View the contents of a span.
 usage: |
-  View the contents of a span
+  View the contents of a span.
 ---

 # <code>{{ $frontmatter.title }}</code> for debug